WilliamAnimate/Windows-10-Scratch-simulation/README.md

 | Tristan Poland (AKA: Programer126) |
 |blablablahello |

+##notes from the author / contributers

+when the final version comes out GUI Design will be better, also this is the earliest stable(where apps don't become bugged out) release of this simulator. windows 10 20H2

 ## Project Updates
 **william_animate:** the development process is not looking good because it's already 10 MB and i haven't coded anything (other then 2 "uninteractive" apps